Blackheath Rhododendron Festival Incorporated started out in February 1950 as the Blackheath Rhododendron Association. Its goals were two-fold.

 A more detailed history written by Arthur Griffiths, a former President of the Blackheath Rhododendron Festival Committee (BRFC) , for Historic Blackheath, a Production by the Rotary Club of Blackheath, 1975 : 1976 can be read on the History page.

 The goals and activities of the BRFC have changed over the years.
-Until 1968 an eisteddfod was part of the Festival, replaced by an Art Show that is held to this day.
+Until 1968 an eisteddfod was part of the Festival, replaced by an Art Show that was held until COVID.
 Because of the COVID epidemic, 2021 was the first year that a Parade was not held.
-Blackheathens continue to enjoy the annual Revue, held just after the Festival weekend.
-A Choir Festival, created by Linda McLaughlin in 2006, is now a biennial event held in August.
+Blackheathens continue to enjoy the annual Revue, held just after the Festival weekend, and the Blackheath Choir Festival, created by Linda McLaughlin in 2007, held over the weekend that includes the fourth Sunday in August.

 Organisers of festivals and events join the Committee for the period of the event.